charan59348/customer-churn-analysis/README.md

 | `satisfaction_score` | Last NPS survey score (1–5) |
 | `churned` | Target variable — 1 = churned, 0 = retained |

-> ⚠️ All data is anonymised sample data.
-No real customer information is used.

 ---